kassielu/School_District_Analysis/README.md

 - Data Sources: clean_students_complete.csv, schools_complete.csv, students_complete.csv
 - Software: Python 3.7.6, Anaconda 4.8.3, Jupyter Notebook 6.0.3

-: Using bulleted lists and images of DataFrames as support, address the following questions.

 ##Results
 The analysis of the Py City School District shows the following:
 - How is the district summary affected?